 Look at your sweet doggie ... cutest face ever, right?
 But what about their smile?
 Are you noticing (gulp!) yellow dog teeth?

 Many dog parents wonder if yellowing of the teeth is normal or if it's a sign of unhealthy dog teeth.
-Rather than chase your tail, keep reading for everything you need to know about the causes of yellow teeth in dogs.
+Rather than chase your tail, keep reading for everything you need to know about the causes of yellow dog teeth.

 A healthy dog should have white- or cream-colored teeth.
 The exact color of your dog’s teeth can be influenced by the natural shade of their enamel, the thickness of their enamel, and the enamel’s translucency.
 Whatever the color of their adult teeth when they first erupted is the color they should stay.
 The teeth should be tightly hugged by their gum tissue, which should be a shiny, light-pink color (think bubblegum).